 Congratulations to Kemper Systems and K Pendlebury and Sons whose recent works on the BAP remedial project for the National Museum of Liverpool was selected as a finalist in the LRWA Awards 2018, Liquid waterproofing project of the year.
 (Due to BAP’s association with the project, BAP Partner Roger Jowett, who was a member of … Read More

+BAP is proud to announce that the new Music Centre at Wheathampstead Prep School has been shortlisted for a Civic Trust Award.
 In 2014 BAP were approached by St Albans High School for Girls to design a new Music Centre for their Prep School at Wheathampstead.
-The school has very strong music traditions and the quality of the music department is paramount to the needs of the school.
-The existing music department did not have sufficient space … Read More
+The school has very strong music traditions and the … Read More

-Our client had gained planning consent for this challenging mixed use scheme in Pentonville.
+Our client had gained planning consent for this challenging mixed use scheme in Pentonville, Hermes Street.
 We were then appointed as lead consultants, and together with the client updated the design and layouts to maximise the quality of the proposed office and residential spaces.
-The works required the retention of elements of the existing building along with … Read More
+The works required the retention of elements of the existing building … Read More

 BAP is pleased to announce that the Modular classroom installation at St Albans High School for Girls was completed on time and on budget, prior to the start of the Autumn term.
 The classroom units which had been constructed off site were delivered on trucks and craned into position with minimal disruption to the school … Read More